COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

 u8 BiosChecksum VARFSEGFIXED(0xffff);
 ```

-Biosdate is different here, maybe this is because version is not matching.

 To verify this, just print hex value in gdb which connected to qemu, [how to use qemu to debug kernel](http://nickdesaulniers.github.io/blog/2018/10/24/booting-a-custom-linux-kernel-in-qemu-and-debugging-it-with-gdb/),